Dirk Hartog: Career

 Hartog spent three days examining the coast and nearby islands.
-The area was named Eendrachtsland after his ship, although that name has not endured.
+The area was named after his ship, although that name has not endured.
 Before Hartog left, he affixed a pewter plate to a post, now known as the Hartog plate, on which he scratched a record of his visit to the island.
-Its inscription (translated from the original Dutch) read:
+Its inscription (translated from the original Dutch) reads:

 1616 On 25 October arrived the ship Eendracht, of Amsterdam: Supercargo Gilles Miebais of Liege, skipper Dirch Hatichs of Amsterdam. on 27 d[itt]o. she set sail again for Bantam.
 Deputy supercargo Jan Stins, upper steersman Pieter Doores of Bil.
 In the year 1616.

 Finding nothing of interest, Hartog continued sailing northwards along this previously uncharted coastline of Western Australia, making nautical charts up to about 22° latitude south.
 He then left the coast and continued on to Batavia, eventually arriving safely in December 1616, some five months after his expected arrival.

 Dirk Hartog left the employ of the VOC upon his return to Amsterdam in 1618, resuming private trading ventures in the Baltic.

+Personal life

+On 20 February 1611, in the Old Church, Hartog married with Calvinist forms 18-year-old Meynsgen Abels.
+They are not known to have had children.